Arianee/docs/docs/ArianeeJSWallet.md

 ### From mnemonic
-If you want to generate a wallet based on a 12 words mnemonic

 ```
 ArianeeWalletBuilder.fromMnemonic(mnemonic);
 ```

+Creates a wallet from a mnemonic (12 words)

 #### Parameter
 1. `mnemomonic` - `string`:  a string representing 12 words passphrase.